astronomer/docs/software/import-idp-groups.md

 After configuring and importing user groups, Workspace Admins and Deployment Admins can configure those groups as Teams using the Software UI.
 You can add Teams to Workspace and Deployments in the same way that you add individual users.

-## Create Teams for local users
+## Create local Teams

-If you want to create a Team of Astronomer users who don't belong to an IdP group, you can enable local Team creation.
+If you want to create a Team of Astronomer users, and the team doesn't map to a group in the IdP, you can enable local team creation.

 To enable the feature, add the following configuration to your `values.yaml` file and [apply the change to your installation](apply-platform-config.md).